alessio-ds/mining-btc-in-2009/README.md

 **However, this doesn't mean it's easy**.

-This program is made to mimick how much it would take to mine a single block in 2009.
+This program is made to mimic how much it would take to mine a single block in 2009.

 ## How does it work?
 To randomly generate SHA256 hashes, I decided to use this method: